-Join Jess Stratton for an in-depth discussion in this video Copying and forwarding data into an email, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Copying and forwarding data into an email, part of Learning Lotus Notes.

 Sometimes, views in Lotus Notes are so powerful that you don't even need to go into the actual documents. …All the info you need is right there in the view. …And sometimes you need to share that information with somebody else. …So rather then just directing them to the view, or trying to tell them where the application …is, wouldn't it be great if you could just send them the data directly?
 We can do that, …and I am going to show you a few different ways. …The first way is, sending them an actual link to the document itself. …We don't even need to go into the document.…